jebaird/jebaird.github.com/_posts/2025-09-25-slow-is-smooth-smooth-is-fast-thinking-about-ai-haste.md

 ---
-title: Slow is Smooth, Smooth is Fast: Thinking About A.I.
+title: Slow is Smooth, Smooth is Fast - Thinking About A.I.
 Haste
 layout: post
 tags: [AI, Opinion]
 ---